 If you have added the documentation, click on Edit and add content parts via Activity content.

-By adding a section per content part (under the tab sequence and sections), learners can click on a subject and directly go to the subject they want to review.
+By adding a section per content part (under the tab Activity content), learners can click on a subject and directly go to the subject they want to review.

 Intermezzo: How does the design look so far?